jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 5. highlighted shell: zsh + oh my zsh

 ### Helpful keyboard shortcuts
-1. Inputing: command + &#8592;/&#8594; can quickly move cursor to the left or the right
+1. Text inputing: command + &#8592;/&#8594; can quickly move cursor to the left or the right
 2. Quick tab switch in browser (Tested on Safari and Chrome): 'shift + command + &#8592;/&#8594;' moves the left/right tab
 3. Quick tab switch in browser (Tested on Safari): 'command + numbers (ranges from 1 to 9)'
 4. Open console in browser: 'option + command + i'